(Photos courtesy of Neil Burston)

 gave short circuit away.
 I can remember the Christian name of the guy who

-1949 Hynes JAP to you and I actually took those pictures for Wayne with
+who submitted his 1949 Hynes JAP to you and I actually took those pictures for Wayne with my digital

 1. Images were missing from original archive.